SSR-ds/Time-Series-with-Python/README.md

 #as auto encoder we do the process of both upsampling and downsampling - reconstruction error for the anomaly data will be really high than the normal data
 #sigmoid and relu to learn the non linear functions

+There will be large difference between normal training loss and validation loss.
+In the validation function we are giving both the normal data and anomaly data against training data as the normal data, which is the main reason for having early stopping